rsindreu/web2markdown/README.md

 # Web2Markdown

+By Roger Sindreu

 A Python library for crawling web pages and converting them to markdown format.
-This tool helps you easily convert web documentation, blogs, or any web content into clean markdown files while preserving the content structure.
+This tool is particularly useful for creating context files for Large Language Models (LLMs), especially when working with new AI frameworks or technologies where documentation is constantly evolving.
+It helps you easily convert web documentation, blogs, or any web content into clean markdown files while preserving the content structure.

 ## Features

 - Depth-limited web crawling
 - Domain/path boundary respect
-- Smart content extraction using readability-lxml
+- Smart content extraction using trafilatura
 - Clean HTML to Markdown conversion
 - Metadata extraction
 - Command-line interface with configurable options